Christening in Tanum Church

-Harriet Backer studied in Munich in 1874–78.
-Between 1878 and 1888 she lived in Paris.
-In 1888 she moved back to Norway to settle at Sandvika in Bærum.
+Harriet Backer studied at the Academy of Fine Arts, Munich, from 1874 to 1878.
+Between 1878 and 1888, she lived in Paris.
+In 1888, she moved back to Norway to settle at Sandvika in Bærum.
 There she began to make a series of paintings based upon local themes.
 This painting is one of a series of paintings that Backer made featuring church interiors.

 Backer also painted another work featuring Tanum Church entitled Entrance Wives (Inngangskoner).
 This painting shows a traditional local custom where mothers were blessed before attending church services after having given birth.
 It was painted in the same year and is possibly meant to be seen as a pendant of her Christening.
 The subdued palette emphasizes the difference between the women bowed in front of a clergyman as opposed to the explosion of colors with the focus on life outside the church.